Leighton Park School: Overview

 Matthew Judd has been the headmaster since September 2018.

 At A level in 2019, pupils' progress score was Well Above Average with students gaining 0.6 of a grade on average across their subjects.
 No data were published by the Department for Education for the school at GCSE level.

 The School was inspected by the Independent Schools Inspectorate in November 2021 and was found to be excellent for both the quality of pupils’ personal development and the quality of their academic progress.

 There are 27 music teachers covering a range of instruments.
 The school offers dance with a new studio built in 2020 and a GCSE and A Levels qualifications available.
 The school's music and media centre opened in 2019.
 It offers a BTec in Digital Media Production at both level 2 and level 3 and works with nearby Pinewood Studios.

 Old School and attached laboratories at Leighton Park are Grade II listed buildings.
-Grove House was designed by Victorian architect Alfred Waterhouse, who also designed the Natural History Museum in London.
+Grove House was designed by Victorian architect Alfred Waterhouse, who also designed the Natural History Museum in London and himself an old boy of Grove House School.